Graduate Orientation

 • Their most recently issued I-94 Record, but only if the student is inside the U.S.

-• NOTE: Students can only retrieve their I-94 Record after they have entered the U.S. in F or J status.
+• NOTE: Students can only retrieve their I-94 Record after entering the U.S. in F or J status.
 Students can obtain their I-94 Record online from the U.S. Customs & Border Protection (CBP) ‘Get Most Recent I-94’ webpage.
-If a student is still currently abroad, then they do not have an I-94 Record yet.
+If a student is still abroad, they do not have an I-94 Record yet.
 However, once they enter the U.S., they must obtain this document.

-IMPORTANT REMINDER: Undergraduate and Graduate students who will come to MIT and attend the Special Student Program, Exchange Student Program, or MIT Visiting Student Program, must review those specific webpages for their ‘Immigration Orientation’ requirements.
+IMPORTANT REMINDER: Undergraduate and Graduate students who will come to MIT and attend the MIT Visiting Student Program (VSP) must review the specific VSP webpage for their ‘Immigration Orientation’ requirements.

 STEP 2: Complete the Required ‘Immigration Online Check-In’ Process